canalplus/rx-player/README.md

 # build the demo with the current player code
 npm run demo

+# launch our test suite on various browsers
+npm run karma

 # list all available npm scripts
 npm run info
 ```

+Builds are included in the ``dist/`` directory (builds based on the last version are already included there).

 ## Target support